Donald Trump’s Holiday News Includes Impeachment Billboard And Possible Michael Flynn Flip

 Flynn was fired by the Obama Administration in 2014 for reasons that still remain unclear.
 Documents released by the House Oversight Committee in March of this year reveal that by 2015, Michael Flynn had received funds by Russia’s top cybersecurity firm Kaspersky for a speaking engagement in Russia.

-At the time, Michael Flynn still had top-secret-level security clearance reports Business Insider.
+At the time, Michael Flynn still had top-secret-level security clearance, reports Business Insider.
 Michael Flynn also reportedly accepted $11,250 from the Russian charter airline known as Volga-Dnepr Airlines.

 By 2016, President Obama was warning Donald Trump of Michael Flynn, reports the Washington Post.
-President Obama reportedly warned Trump against hiring him, two days after Flynn’s pro-Turkey column appeared in The Hill.
+President Obama reportedly warned Trump against hiring him, two days after Flynn’s pro-Turkey column appeared in the Hill.
 Former Press Secretary Sean Spicer said the following of that warning in a press briefing at the White House.

 “President Obama made it known that he wasn’t exactly a fan of General Flynn’s, which frankly shouldn’t come as a surprise to anyone, given that General Flynn had worked for President Obama and was an outspoken critic of President Obama’s shortcomings.”